Introducing allergen foods to your baby

 Now the evidence is incredibly compelling: introduce all the top allergen foods in the first year of your baby's life to help prevent the development of allergies.

-A study called the LEAP study conducted in 2015 in London had some very important findings which really turned the advice been given at the time on its head.
+A study called the LEAP study conducted in 2015 in London had some very important findings which really turned the advice being given at the time on its head.
 The study examined how peanut allergy can be best prevented in young children at high risk of developing peanut allergy.

 So rather than babies avoiding allergenic foods such as peanuts, tree nuts (all nuts except peanut), egg, dairy, soy and fish all babies should be given these protein foods such as peanut butter, well cooked egg, dairy and foods made from wheat BEFORE they turn one.